 The most important thing you can do for your cat and her kittens is to provide her with proper nutrition.
 Growing kittens inside her belly takes a lot of energy!
 Feed your pregnant momma a high-quality and high-calorie food that's designed for either pregnant or lactating cats or kittens.
 She should eat this through her pregnancy and until the kittens are weaned.

 Because all those kittens are pushing on the stomach inside her belly, several smaller meals throughout the day are better than a few large meals.
 Supplements might seem like a good idea, but only offer these under veterinary supervision.

 Schedule an appointment with your veterinarian as soon as you discover or suspect your cat is pregnant.
 They can help you monitor her health and let you know of any special steps you should take for a smooth pregnancy.

 Most shelters and rescues will vaccinate and deworm all cats upon entry, even pregnant cats.
 But if this is a cat you've found, your vet can make individual recommendations.

 Preparing for the Birth of Kittens

-It's best to be prepared well ahead of when your cat gives birth.
-Having everything ready to go will make the actual day much less stressful for you and your cat and her babies.
+You'll want to start preparing for kittens as early into the pregnancy as you can.
+Having everything ready to go will make the actual day way less stressful for you, your cat, and her babies.

-At least two weeks before her due date, set up a box for birthing.
+At least two weeks before the due date, set up a box for birthing.
 A box filled with newspaper works well.
-It is also good to have several boxes set up around the house in quiet locations so your cat can choose the one she prefers.
+It's also good to have several boxes set up around the house in quiet locations so your cat can choose the one she prefers.

 Each Cat Pregnancy Can Be Different

-Pregnancies and deliveries often don't go as expected, so be prepared to face changes as they come.
-The information presented in this article is not meant to replace professional veterinary care.
+Pregnancies and deliveries don't always go as expected, so be prepared to face changes as they come.
 Let your vet be your partner throughout the process to make sure your cat receives everything she needs to have a healthy and successful pregnancy and delivery.